Meghan Markle and Prince Harry have often said that they intend to raise the new royal baby with as much normalcy as possible.

-It mirrored the announcement made years ago when Prince William and Prince Harry started school and revealed they would be known as William Wales and Harry Wales – due to their father, Prince Charles, being known as the Prince of Wales.
+It mirrored the announcement made years ago when Prince William and Prince Harry started school and revealed they would be known as William Wales and Harry Wales.

 The royal family surname has been a hot topic for years.

 They didn’t even have a last surname until 1917 when King George V decided that they would go by the name ‘Windsor’.

 However, technically, anyone who has a Royal Highness title doesn’t need a surname at all, but most members of the royal family tend to use the name ‘Mountbatten-Windsor,’ which is a mix of the Queen and Prince Philip’s surnames.